Kamarhinanton/outstafford/public/data/projects/camber.md

 challenges:
   title: Challenges
   list:
-    - title: Map integrations
+    - title: Map Integration and Accuracy
       description:
-        Camber wanted to reflect the company’s changes and growth through design.
-Great service imply great design.
+        Integrating an all-inclusive map that accurately reflects user recommendations posed a significant challenge.
+This required ensuring high precision in location data and real-time updates to reflect changes and new recommendations without any lag.
-    - title: Database transition
+    - title: Scalable Database Management
       description:
-        Competition in the market is increasing, and updated design should strengthen the company's place in the market and attract a new audience.
-    - title: Load speed Optimization
-      description:
-        Camber wanted to reflect the company’s changes and growth through design.
-Great service imply great design.
+        Managing a vast and ever-growing database of user recommendations across numerous cities required scalable and efficient database solutions.
+Ensuring quick access and retrieval of data for users globally was essential to maintaining a smooth user experience.
 #Mosaic_1
 mosaic_1:
 #  description: